kevr/Tasker/README.md

     # Enable test coverage
     $ meson -Db_coverage=true build

+If you're only building tests or the binary, you can tell `meson`:

+    # Build tests with coverage enabled
+    $ meson -Db_coverage=true -Dbuild_bin=false -Dbuild_tests=true build

+    # Build only the binary without coverage enabled
+    $ meson -Dbuild_tests=false -Dbuild_bin=true build

 Enter into the new `build` directory and compile the project:

     $ cd build